 - All pediatric/teen appointments after nine weeks old

 Limited Exceptions to No Visitor Guidelines

-Other circumstances that have unique visitor guidelines include the following:
+Other exceptions include the following:

 - One visitor under the age of 18 will be allowed only under the following circumstances: they are the parent of a child who is a patient, they are the partner of a woman in labor or they are with a single parent who has another minor who is a patient.

 - One visitor for patient having miscarriage (at provider/care team's discretion)